kalmhq/docs/docs/how-to-install/open-source-version.md

 ./scripts/install-local-mode.sh
 ```

-The whole process typically takes up to 5-10 minutes.
-Relax or check out our doc in the mean time.
+This whole process typically takes around 5-10 minutes.
+Relax or check out our docs in the mean time.

-Once the installation is complete, open a port to the web server.
+Once the installation is complete, run the following command to open a port to the web server:

 ```shell
 kubectl port-forward -n kalm-system $(kubectl get pod -n kalm-system -l app=kalm -ojsonpath="{.items[0].metadata.name}") 3010:3010
 ```

-Kalm should now be accessible at [http://localhost:3010](http://localhost:3010).
+Your freshly installed Kalm should now be accessible at [http://localhost:3010](http://localhost:3010).